Rankin calls on creative community to fight heart disease

 The photographer and Dazed co-founder launches a social media campaign with help from Erin O’Connor, Helena Christensen, Gillian Anderson, and more

-In honour of world heart day today, photographer and Dazed co-founder Rankin has launched a social media campaign alongside The British Heart Foundation.
-Titled #aheartforaheart, it hopes to bring awareness to the fight against heart disease.
+In honour of World Heart Day today, photographer and Dazed co-founder Rankin has launched a social media campaign alongside The British Heart Foundation.
+Called #heartforaheart, it hopes to bring awareness to the fight against heart disease.
 “Every three minutes someone is lost to heart and circulatory disease in the UK, it’s horrific, but it’s true,” the photographer and Dazed co-founded explains.
 “I’m in awe of the British Heart Foundation and the work they do.
 They’re up against a tough adversary.”

 The campaign encourages people to create photos playing with the heart as a symbol and to upload them to their accounts with the hashtag #aheartforaheart.
 Actress Gillian Anderson, model Erin O'Connor, model-turned-photographer Helena Christensen, and more, have all lent their support, sharing their own artworks.
 “We've had an incredible array of hearts sent to us,” Rankin continues.
 “We’ve had jewellery sent in, someone has had a neon light commissioned, people have used their own bodies, kids drawings and so much more.
 It’s always amazing to see how creative people can be.”